VucCPaK/graduation_project_web_app/README.md

 ```

 ## Note
-Some features not completed and need revisions: docker, css (switch all project on bootstrap).
+Some features not completed and need revisions: docker, css (switch whole project on bootstrap).